Layered Separators in Minor-Closed Graph Classes with Applications: Treewidth and Layered Treewidth

-Finally, note that layered treewidth is not a minor-closed parameter.
-For example, if $G$ is the 3-dimensional $n\times n\times 2$ grid graph , then it is easily seen that $G$ has layered treewidth at most 3, but $G$ contains a $K_n$ minor \citep{Wood-ProductMinor}, and $K_n$ has layered treewidth $\ceil{\frac{n}{2}}$.
+Note that layered treewidth is not a minor-closed parameter.
+For example, if $G$ is the 3-dimensional $n\times n\times 2$ grid graph, then $G$ has layered treewidth at most 3 (since the $n\times 2$ grid has a tree decomposition with bags of size 3), but $G$ contains a $K_n$ minor \citep{Wood-ProductMinor}, and $K_n$ has layered treewidth $\ceil{\frac{n}{2}}$.
+On the other hand, we now show that for graphs with bounded layered treewidth, the minors of bounded depth have bounded layered treewidth.

+\begin{lem} \lemlabel{ShallowMinor} If $G$ is a graph with layered treewidth $k$, and $H_1,\dots,H_p$ are pairwise disjoint connected subgraphs of $G$, each with radius at most some positive integer $d$, and $G'$ is the graph obtained from $G$ by contracting each $H_i$ into a single vertex, then $G'$ has layered treewidth at most $(4d+1)k$. \end{lem}